-After ensuring that the backend and frontend pods have finished initializing (check for the
+After the backend and frontend pods have initialized (check for the

-READY column in the output), you can access the application by navigating to http://localhost in your web browser.
+READY column in the output), you can access the application at http://localhost in your web browser.
 This URL is served from the Kubernetes environment of Docker Desktop.

-Upon loading the page, you will see the application’s output displayed in your browser.
-Although the output may not be visually stunning, it is functional and should provide the necessary functionality for your needs.
+Upon loading the page, you’ll see the application’s output displayed in your browser.
+While the output may not be visually stunning, it’s functional and should provide the necessary functionality you need.

 Now, let’s explore how we can correct or adjust the color of the output generated by the frontend component.

-In the first part of this section, you will see how to execute a frontend process on your local machine that is associated with a resource based on the Kubernetes cluster: the backend API.
-This can be anything ranging from a database to a message broker or any other service utilized in the architecture.
+In the first part of this section, you’ll learn how to execute a frontend process on your local machine that is associated with a resource based on the Kubernetes cluster: the backend API.
+This can be anything ranging from a database to a message broker or other service utilized in the architecture.

 Kick off a local container with Run Container from the Gefyra start screen (Figure 9).

-Once you’ve entered the first step of this process, you will find the
+Once you’ve entered the first step of this process, you’ll see that the

-kubeconfig` and context to be set automatically.
+kubeconfig and context are set automatically.
 That’s a lifesaver if you don’t know where to find the default kubeconfig on your host.

 Just hit the Next button and proceed with the container settings (Figure 10).